hyperledger/besu/README.md

 ## Pantheon Users

-The process for building and running Pantheon as a user is different to when developing.
-All user documentation is on our Wiki and some processes are different to those described in this Readme.
+The process for installing and running Pantheon as a user is different to when developing.
+All user documentation is on our [Wiki] and some processes are different to those described in this Readme.

-### Build, Install, and Run Pantheon
+### Install and Run Pantheon

-Building, installing, and running Pantheon is described in the Wiki:
+Installing and running Pantheon is described in the Wiki:
-* [Installation Wiki]
+* [Installation]
-* [Quickstart Wiki]
+* [Quickstart]

 ### Documentation